Click here to submit an English Honors Application online.

 Checklist for the Final Draft of Your Thesis

 (2) Be laser printed on acid-free 8 ½ x 11 paper;

 (3) Be written in an appropriate academic font with appropriate margins (usually 1½ inches on the left to leave room for the binding, and then 1 inch on the top, bottom, and right sides);

 (4) Consistently use MLA format for all citations and for the bibliography (or, if your advisor prefers another format, such as Chicago, you can use that one);

 (5) Be spiral bound or press-bound (as can be done at a professional print shop);

 (6) Have a cover page with the following information (include verbatim what’s written in italics, and fill in the info where the brackets are):

 All finished theses will become part of the library in the Honors Lab (Humanities 373).
 Although it is not required, you should consider making copies of your thesis for your primary advisor and your second reader, who have helped you develop your project.

-In order to receive a grade for English 499 and thus be eligible to graduate, you must turn in the final version of your thesis project by the last day of classes in the Spring or, if different, by another date specified by the Honors Director.
+In order to receive a grade for English 499 and thus be eligible to graduate, you must turn in the final and fully revised bound version of your thesis project by the last day of classes in the Spring or on an alternate date, as specified by the Honors Director.